Hedgehogs can make great pets for the right people but are you one of them?

 – Curiosity: They may bite when exploring a new environment, in attempt to become more familiar with their surroundings.

-If you find that your hedgehog bites, you can train him not to bite.
-We’ve outlined the steps to help you train your hedgehog in our “Do Hedgehogs Bite?” article.
+For more information, we’ve outlined the steps to help you train your hedgehog in our “Do Hedgehogs Bite?” article.

-Hedgehogs typically have one of four types of personalities:
+Hedgehogs typically have one of four (4) types of personalities:

 Check out our Hedgehog Spotlight section to see interviews with real hedgehog owners.
 Each owner describes their hedgehog’s individual personality so you can see what it’s really like to own hedgehogs as pets!

-Care Required When Owning Pet Hedgehogs
+Care Required When Owning a Hedgehog

-Hedgehogs make fairly inexpensive and low maintenance pets.
+Fairly inexpensive and low maintenance pets.

 Getting a pet hedgehog may require more money spent upfront than some small pets like hamsters of guinea pigs.

-Keep in mind, however, that if you hedgehog becomes sick and requires veterinarian attention, this can cost up to $300 if he requires treatment.
+Keep in mind, however, that if your hedgehog becomes sick and requires veterinarian attention, this can cost up to $300 if he requires treatment.